OpenFn/ConSoSci/docs/index.md

 documentation for several projects aimed at improving the efficiency of wildlife and wildlands conservation projects around the world.

+## About
+Conservation Social Science (ConSoSci) partnership is leveraging social science to strengthen conservation outcomes.

+This repo includes integration solutions for ConSoSci partners to connect data sources, including Kobo Toolbox, PostgreSQL and MySQL databases.

 ## Workstreams

 - Project 1: BNS and NGRT Kobo survey integrations for centralized data management & analysis